Almonds and Olivez

 The most common group of polyphenols in white cabbage are flavonoids (mainly flavonols) and hydroxycinnamic acids (Cartea et al., 2011).
 Quercetin, which is found in its glycoside form, is one of the most identified flavonoids found in cabbage (Kim et al. 2004; Park et al. 2014a).
 You can read more on this powerful flavonoid – Quercetin in this detailed post.

 According to research, the total amount of flavonoids in cabbage, especially the European white cabbage ranges from 1.18 and 1.82 mg CE/g as per its dry weight (Kusznierewicz et al., 2008) with the total flavanol content ranging from 2.03 to 4.06 μg CE/g as per its dry weight (Stefan et al.,2020).
 However, the degree of polyphenols is affected ted when the cabbage is processed.
 As such, fresh cabbage will tend to have more phenolic compounds than when cooked or processed (Ciska et al., 2005).
-Sauerkraut, another way in which cabbage is usually prepared and eaten, is said to have more phenolic compounds than other versions of cabbage (Ciska et al., 2005).
-This is due to the fact, that the fermentation of cabbage positively affects its individual phenolic constituents (Ciska et al., 2005).
-Sauerkraut is the fermentation of raw cabbage.

-Cabbage and its Antioxidants Properties
+Cabbage and its Antioxidant Properties

-Antioxidant-rich foods have been reported to assist the body to fight off free radicals, which can help to protect against the development of chronic diseases (Stefan et al.,2020).
+Antioxidant-rich foods have been reported to assist the body fight free radicals, which can help to protect against the development of chronic diseases (Stefan et al.,2020).
 As such, cruciferous vegetables like cabbage are known for their antioxidant properties with nutrients such as vitamin C, polyphenols, flavonoids, carotenoids and glucosinolates etc. (Podsedek, 2007; Singh et al., 2007).

 The antioxidant properties of cabbage are very abundant in its outer leaves which is the part that is usually discarded during processing as well as in commercial activities (Tanongkankit et al. 2015).
-However, the total antioxidant contents in cabbage will vary and is dependent on several factors such as cultivar type, climate conditions as well as how mature the cabbage is at the time it is harvested (Kusznierrwicz et al. 2008; Singh et al., 2007; Abu-Ghannam & Jaiswal, 2015).
+However, the total antioxidant contents in cabbage will vary and are dependent on several factors such as cultivar type, climate conditions as well as how mature the cabbage is at the time it is harvested (Kusznierrwicz et al. 2008; Singh et al., 2007; Abu-Ghannam & Jaiswal, 2015).

 Additionally, as discussed earlier, polyphenols, which are considered an antioxidant in cabbage are found more in fresh cabbage.
 As such, the antioxidant activity in cabbage decreases with the application of heat.
 Therefore, cooking and other methods which involve heat like blanching will have an adverse effect on the antioxidant capacity of cabbage with more than Seventy (70%) percent being reportedly lost in just a few minutes of cooking (Abu-Ghannam & Jaiswal, 2015).
 It must be noted that blanching is a short heat treatment that is usually done to vegetables on a whole before they are processed.
 It is typically done with the intended purpose of enhancing the safety and quality of the vegetable (Jaiswal et al. 2012c).